hirosystems/clarinet/README.md

 ### Execute a test suite

+> Warning: `clarinet test` will soon be deprecated in favor of a new way of testing smart contracts.
+The new documentation is under construction.
+In this meantime, learn more [in the clarinet-sdk Readme](https://github.com/hirosystems/clarinet/blob/01da3550670f321a2f19fd3b0f8df0fb4b769b08/components/clarinet-sdk/README.md).

 Clarinet provides a testing harness based on Deno that can enable you to create automated unit tests or pseudo-integration tests using Typescript.

 ```bash